 “I care little for your sheep-minded titles,” Kor’Thank grumbled.
 Then her eyes lit with cautious hope.
 “What about Kora?”

 Peter raised a finger—he was ready to shoot down whatever crazy-ass suggestion she came up with—but then he lowered it.
 “Kora.”
 He stroked his chin.
-“That’ll work.”
+“Yeah…that’ll work.”
 A slow nod.
-“Yeah…Kora it is.”
+“Okay…Kora it is.”